Women, Infants and Children (WIC)

 Report Fraud And Abuse Of The WIC Program

-For more information on Missouri WIC Click Button Below:
+For more information on Missouri WIC Click Picture Below:

 The Breastfeeding Peer Counselor Program provides breastfeeding education and support to the community.
 The Breastfeeding Peer Counselors (BFPC) teach breastfeeding classes as needed.
 The support group will meet quarterly and will be listed on the calendar and Facebook page.
 The Peer Counselors also provide one-on-one counseling and support to moms.